Experimental demonstration of entanglement pumping with bosonic logical qubits: Entanglement pumping

 where x is the depolarizing ratio.
 It should be noted that Eq.~\ref{eq:rou} and Eq.~\ref{eq:rou2} are two equivalent representations, and the ratio $x$ and state fidelity $F$ satisfy $x=\frac{4F-1}{3}$.
 Assuming that the effects of various errors on the final fidelity are independent, the ratio x can be expressed as

 where $i$ represents different types of errors.
-To extract the ratio corresponding to each type of error, we add only the specific type of errors in simulation, obtain the final converged fidelity, and convert it into $x_i$.
+To extract the ratio corresponding to each type of error, we add only the specific type of error in the simulation, obtain the final converged fidelity, and convert it into $x_i$.

 The simulation results are shown in Table~\ref{tab:error buget}.
 The data in the row labeled as ``re-entangle" is obtained from simulation with experimentally measured re-entangled density matrix and ideal operations.
 The resulting fidelity is very close to the theoretically predicted upper limit (0.958), and the difference is likely due to the simulation precision.
 From the data in Table~\ref{tab:error buget}, we can see that qubit decoherence contributes the most to the infidelity.
 If we multiply $x_i$ of the first three rows, we obtain $\prod \limits_i x_i=0.846$, which aligns to the one obtained from the simulation with all errors included (0.843).
 This justifies the assumption of independent errors.